Skip to main content

 Dual-region backup

-Use this script to create a multi-region primary key in the cluster's region and a replica key in backup region.
+Use this script to create a multi-Region primary key in the cluster’s Region and a replica key in the backup Region.

 What the script does: